munificent/ui-as-code/in-progress/optional-semicolons.md

 ```

 This is only an issue for *local* functions since bare block statements aren't
 allowed at the declaration level.
+It's also only an issue with local functions
+that don't have types for any of their parameters, so that the parameter list
+could also be parsed as an argument list.

 There are **12,785** local functions with block bodies in the corpus and none of
 them put the `{` on the next line.
 (K&R style is completely victorious over